spolu/breach_core/hack/index.markdown

 Once the file is saved, you can restart the module, open a new URL and check that you properly see the log in the module manager's module output.

-At the very begining of that function, you can as an example intercept the string `:q` and close the tab in that case:
+At the very beginning of that function, you can as an example intercept the string `:q` and close the tab in that case:

 {% highlight javascript %}
 socket_submit = function(data) {